 Other uses and disclosures will require your signed authorization, unless the use or disclosure is allowed or required by law.

 Right to Inspect and Copy – You have the right to inspect or obtain a copy (or both) of PHI in my mental health and billing records used to make decisions about you for as long as the PHI is maintained in the record, except under some limited circumstances.
 If I maintain the information in an electronic format you may obtain it in that format.
 This does not apply to information created for use in a civil, criminal or administrative action or proceeding.
 I may charge you reasonable amounts for copies, mailing or associated supplies under most circumstances.
-I may deny your request to inspect and/or copy your record or parts of your record in certain limited circumstances.
-If you are denied copies of or access to your PHI, you may ask that my denial be reviewed.
 Under certain stances where I feel, for clearly stated treatment reasons, the disclosure of your record might have an adverse effect on you, I will provide your records to another mental health therapist of your choice.

 Right to Amend – You have the right to request an amendment of PHI for as long as the PHI is maintained in the record.
 I may deny your request, but will note that you made the request.
 Upon your request, I will discuss with you the details of the amendment process.